acao780/Making-Journey/journal-pages/week-02.md

 *Timeline-based visualization showing when laughter events occur throughout the week*

-![periodic opossum timeline view](../assets/week-02/periodic%20oppossum%20screen%20shot.png) *Timeline-based visualization showing when laughter events occur throughout the week*
+![periodic opossum timeline view](../assets/week-02/periodic%20oppossum%20screen%20shot.png)

 ---

 ## Reflection

-### What data and visual aspects from Experiment 1 did you choose to work with, and why?
+### My Data Choices

-I chose to work with the **same data from Week 1**—"what makes me laugh and when"—because I had already spent a week collecting this data and understood its structure well.
-The data includes 19 laughter events with day, time, description, and type.
-I kept the same color coding system (yellow for Social, blue for Media, green for In-class, red for Random) to maintain consistency with my hand-drawn portrait.
-This continuity allowed me to focus on learning interactive techniques rather than figuring out a new dataset.
+I decided to use the same information from the first week about what makes me laugh and when it happens because I already spent a lot of time collecting this data and I understood it very well.
+My data has nineteen different times that I laughed and each one shows the day and the time and what made me laugh and the type of laughter it was.
+I also kept the same colors like yellow for social and blue for media and green for class and red for random things because I wanted it to look the same as my first drawing.
+Keeping everything the same allowed me to spend my time learning how to make the computer code work instead of trying to find new information to use.

-### How did you decide which interactive elements to use?

-I created **two iterations** with different interaction models:

-- **Iteration 1 ("Gorgeous Drawbridge")**: Four filter buttons because this directly extends my original visual system from Week 1.
-The buttons let viewers toggle which types they want to see—this felt natural and intuitive.

-- **Iteration 2 ("Periodic Opossum")**: A timeline visualization because I wanted to explore a different aspect of the data—*when* laughter happens.
-This version organizes data chronologically rather than by category.

-Both approaches address the same dataset but help viewers answer different questions.

-### What can a viewer learn by interacting with your sketch that they couldn't from my hand-drawn portrait?

-The interactive sketch reveals **patterns and comparisons** that are hard to see in a static drawing:

-- In "Gorgeous Drawbridge": Viewers can instantly see which category is most common (Social: 8 events) by toggling categories and comparing counts.

-- In "Periodic Opossum": Viewers can explore temporal patterns—when do I laugh most during the day?
-Which days are funniest?

-This active exploration isn't possible with a hand-drawn portrait where all information is visible at once.

-### Did you use vibe coding or other tools in your process?
-What did you learn from this?

-Yes, I used **vibe coding** (AI-assisted coding) to build both iterations.
-I described my requirements in plain language to an LLM, which generated the initial code.
-From this process, I learned:
-- How to use DOM elements in p5.js (createButton)
-- How to filter data using conditional logic
-- How to position elements using time-based coordinates
-- That AI-generated code sometimes needs adjustment—initial versions had positioning issues that I had to fix manually

-### What would you develop further with more time?

-If I had more time, I would add:
-- **Day selection** - A dropdown or slider to filter by specific days of the week
-- **Smooth animations** - Items could fade in/out when toggling categories
-- **Click for details** - Show more information (what caused the laughter) when clicking on each data point
-- **Mobile-friendly design** - Make the layout work better on smaller screens

-### Any other reflections?

-This exercise changed how I think about data visualisation.
-I realised that **interaction itself tells a story**—the choices viewers make when exploring data reveal their own interests and questions.
-An interactive visualisation doesn't just present answers; it invites viewers to ask their own questions.

-I also reflected on the relationship between my hand-drawn Week 1 portrait and these digital Week 2 versions.
-The hand-drawn version is personal and artistic, while the interactive versions are functional and exploratory.
-Both are valuable—they serve different purposes and tell different stories about the same data.

-Creating two iterations ("Gorgeous Drawbridge" and "Periodic Opossum") helped me understand that there are multiple valid solutions to the same design problem.
-Each iteration emphasizes different aspects of the data—category vs. time—and therefore supports different kinds of questions.
+### Choosing Interactive Parts
+I made two different versions of my project to show how people can play with the data in different ways.
+The first version is called Gorgeous Drawbridge and it uses four buttons that let people turn different laughter types on or off to see what they want.
+The second version is called Periodic Opossum and it uses a timeline to show when I laugh during the week from Monday to Sunday.
+I chose these two ways because the buttons feel very natural for a user and the timeline helps people see the order of events.
+Both of these versions use the same data but they help the person looking at it find different kinds of answers.

+### What Viewers Can Learn
+When people use my interactive project they can see patterns that are very hard to find in a normal hand drawing that does not move.
+In the first version people can quickly see that social laughter is the most common because they can click the buttons and count the items easily.
+In the second version people can look at the timeline to see if I laugh more in the morning or the afternoon or if some days are much funnier than others.
+This kind of active looking is not possible with a paper drawing because a drawing shows everything at the same time and does not let you change the view.

+### Using AI Tools
+I used a special way of coding with an AI, like Google Gemimi to help me build both of my project versions because I am still a student learning how to use the code.
+I talked to the AI in regular language to explain what I wanted and it helped me create the first part of the code.
+This process taught me how to make buttons on a screen and how to use logic to hide or show different pieces of data.
+I also learned that AI code is not always perfect and I had to fix some mistakes manually when the shapes were not in the right places on my screen.

+### Future Ideas
+If I had more time to work on this project I would add more features to make it even better for the user.
+I would like to add a menu where people can choose just one specific day to look at or a slider that changes the view slowly.
+I also want to add smooth animations so the circles fade in and out when someone clicks a button instead of just appearing quickly.
+It would also be great if a person could click on a single dot to see a small box with a story about why I was laughing at that exact moment.

+### Final Thoughts
+This project changed the way I think about showing data because I realized that letting a person interact with a screen tells a story.
+When a viewer makes choices about what to see they are following their own interest and asking their own questions.
+My hand drawing from the first week was very personal but these digital versions are more like tools for exploring information.
+Both ways are very important because they tell different stories about my life using the same data and they show that there are many ways to solve a design problem.
+Creating two versions helped me understand that one design might focus on categories while another design might focus on time and both are very useful.

 ---
+# #Reference

 ## AI Usage Statement